Bushwalking Leadership Certificate

 The course above is only for an Leader to lead multi-day walks up to 3 days, undertaken mainly on defined tracks or walking trails, within half-day walk of outside help.

-The next qualification in our training pathway is Level 3 – Advanced Bushwalking Leader Course, which aims to equip candidates to:
+The next qualification in our training pathway is Advanced Bushwalking Leadership Course, which aims to equip candidates to:

 • develop a high degree of skill and experience in leadership suitable for longer bushwalks, including prolonged expeditions in remote and difficult mountain areas.